EZ-Robotics/EZ-Template/ez-template-docs/showcase.md

 ---
-title: support
+title: Showcase
-unlisted: true
+draft: true
+description: cool stuff that's ez
 ---

-On this page we have ez related communities that you can be apart of.

-Before participating in Docusaurus' communities, please read our Code of Conduct.
-We have adopted the Contributor Covenant and we expect that all community members adhere to the guidelines within.
+This page various implementations of EZ-Template that are amazing!

+Have a run you want posted here?
+Ask in our [Discord Server](https://discord.gg/EHjXBcK2Gy) or email me at `jess@roboticsisez.com`.

-# Discord
+## Discord

-# News
+## News
 Follow [@roboticsisez](https://www.instagram.com/roboticsisez) on Instragram for the latest news!

 Support